Weak null singularity for the Einstein-Euler system: Introduction

 In view of this picture, it is natural to investigate the stability of the vacuum essential weak null singularity in the presence of matter fields.
 In cases where the matter fields propagate at the speed of light (e.g., Maxwell, (charged)-scalar field, null dust, etc.), various works in spherical symmetry showed that the singularity structure persists and is very similar to the vacuum case.
 In fact, the ideas of Luk can be extended to the type of matter fields described above, further implying that the singularity structure persists even outside symmetry (see \cite[Footnote 8]{luk2017weak}).
 In particular, in this case, the matter field blows up in a manner such that the Ricci curvature blows up along a parallelly propagated frame towards the weak null singularity.
 (See \cite[Lemma 11.7]{luk2019strong}.)

 The purpose of this paper is to understand the behavior of a perfect relativistic self-gravitating fluid at a weak null singularity, i.e., whether a Penrose diagram as in Figure \ref{Fig3} occurs.
 In the physical case, the speed of sound is strictly slower than the speed of light, in contrast to all the matter models that have been previously studied.
-We will only focus on the \emph{local} problem near the singularity (see Figure \ref{Fig4}).
-(In particular, we avoid the interesting and physical though largely unexplored issues concerning free boundary problems; see \cite{disconzi2023recent}.)
+In this paper, we focus on the \emph{local} problem near the singularity (see Figure \ref{Fig4}).
+One expects additional difficulties near the boundary of the fluid (see \cite{disconzi2023recent,hao2024wellposednessfreeboundarybarotropic} for discussions about the free boundary problem).

 We prove that the weak null singularity is preserved under introduction of a fluid.
 In particular, no shock is formed in the fluid and the fluid variables are bounded up to the weak null singularity.
 Moreover, we establish that the fluid variables themselves, and thus the Ricci curvature of the spacetime metric, can be extended continuously up to the singularity.
 This is in stark contrast with the case mentioned above and is ultimately a consequence of the fact that the speed of sound is strictly slower than the speed of light.
 See the discussions in Section \ref{Section1.3.2}.